 - Drain pasta water.
 If pasta will be sitting for a while, rinse it with cold water and toss in olive oil to prevent it from sticking and getting overcooked.

 - While pasta is cooking, prep the rest of the ingredients.
 Chop garlic and parsley, grate parmesan cheese, and squeeze lemon juice.

 - In a large skillet, melt butter and cook chopped garlic until fragrant but do not brown or burn garlic.
 Add lemon juice, salt, black pepper and 1/4 cup pasta water to skillet.
 Bring to a boil and remove from heat.

 - Optional: If garlic turns blue (it's normal because of its reaction with lemon juice), using a strainer to remove garlic.

-- Toss pasta in sauce.
+- Toss pasta in sauce and 1 cup of parmesan cheese.
 Add additional 1 or 2 tbsp pasta water if needed, but note that this is not a wet pasta dish.
 Garnish with more parmesan cheese and parsley.